errata-ai/vale-action/README.md

 ## Usage

-Add the following (or similar) to one of your `.github/workflow` files:
+Add the the following (or similar) to one of your `.github/workflow` files:

 ```yaml
 name: Linting